-Rep. Duncan Hunter (R-CA) is having to do some explaining to the Federal Elections Commission (FEC) after it found dozens of campaign charges marked as “personal expense – to be paid back”.
+Rep. Duncan Hunter (R-Calif.) is having to do some explaining to the Federal Elections Commission (FEC) after it found dozens of campaign charges marked as “personal expense – to be paid back”.

 According to Hunter’s spokesman, Joe Kasper, the charges were made by Hunter’s teenage son, who accidentally used his father’s campaign card to make the video game purchases.

 Kasper says that Hunter wants to have the charges reversed rather than pay them back.

 “There won’t be any paying anything back there, pending the outcome of the fraud investigation, depending on how long that takes,” Kasper said.
 “The idea that he was buying video games on the campaign knowing that he shouldn’t and he was hoping to pull a fast one on the FEC is absurd.”